A History Buff’s Guide to North Myrtle Beach and Little River

 There is so much history to dig up like buried treasure around here, that we’re guiding you through a lesson in a timeline of events, town by town.
-Up next are our north Strand neighbors of North Myrtle Beach and Little River.
+Up next are our north Strand neighbors of North Myrtle Beach, SC and Little River.

 Here’s a brief, historical timeline: